jawczan/jawczan/README.md

 - 🔭 I’m currently working on expanding my knowledge about Cyber Security
-- 🌱 I’m currently learning: cloud
+- 🌱 I’m currently learning: cloud in depth
 - ⚡ Fun fact: All my friends are thinking that I'm a hacker, where I'm not.
-- 🤔 I’m looking for help with coding and malware
+- 🤔 I’m looking for help with coding

 ## What is this profile about ? ##